 Performance to be reviewed is limited to the five years preceding review or to the period subsequent to the prior review event, whichever is less.

 The tenured faculty of each department shall establish a procedure for post-tenure review.
 These procedures must be approved by the dean of the college and the Provost.
-Each department establishes a PTR committee with at least three tenured departmental colleagues, excluding the department head.
+Each department establishes a PTR committee (approved by the departmental faculty) with at least three tenured departmental colleagues, excluding the department head.
 Whenever a department finds it impossible to form a committee containing at least three tenured faculty, the matter will be referred to the Provost.
-The Provost, in consultation with the tenured faculty of the department and the dean of the college, will, by selecting tenured faculty from similar departments, constitute a committee of three tenured faculty for the department.
+The Provost, with the approval of the tenured faculty of the department and the dean of the college, will, by selecting tenured faculty from similar departments, constitute a committee of three tenured faculty for the department.
+Faculty members being reviewed are not permitted to select a member of the committee.
+However, this does not preclude such faculty members from voting on committee membership along with their colleagues.

 Peer reviewers shall present their written evaluations to the department head.
 The department head shall provide a copy of this evaluation to the faculty member and shall meet with the faculty member to discuss the review.
 The department head shall then append his/her evaluation relative to the mission of the University, college/school/library, and program.
 The faculty member then has the option of attaching a written response.
 In the library the role of the department head will be performed by the University Librarian.
 When a department head is reviewed, the dean shall perform the roles ordinarily performed by the department head.